June 11, 2025

 Working bee on the Island.

 The Landcare group has engaged in a program of regenerating the area in and around the island in Mollison creek in Pyalong.
 The island had become overgrown with blackberries, gorse and thistles to the extent that it was inaccessible.
-Having removed the weeds, including blackberries up to two metres high, we have embarked on a native revegetation program in order to restore the island to it’s native condition.
+Having removed the weeds, including blackberries up to two metres high, we have embarked on a native revegetation program in order to restore the island to its native condition.
 Ongoing weeding will be undertaken until the native vegetation has reached a mature state that will naturally reduce and control the weed invasion.
-The island being returned to it’s natural state will allow it to be used as a recreational area and asset to the township.

 Weeding before planting.